 Puppy training classes should address some basic obedience commands.
 At the very least, you should learn how to train your puppy to sit, lie down, and walk on a loose leash.
 Some trainers focus on other important commands as well, during the puppy training course, such as come and stay.

 Puppy training classes should also cover the more common behavior problems faced by puppy owners.
-Puppies tend to chew, jump, and whine when left alone.
-All of these behavior problems should be covered to some degree in your puppy training class.
+Puppies tend to chew, jump, and whine when left alone and good classes will address these to some degree.

 One of the most important aspects of a puppy training class is that the trainer should address all of your questions and concerns.
-Dogs think and act differently than we do, and it may take you awhile to understand your new puppy's behavior.
-A good dog trainer will spend time addressing each of your questions until you have a better understanding of why your puppy behaves the way he does, and what you can do to change his unwanted behaviors.
+Dogs think and act differently than people do, and it may take you a while to understand your new puppy's behavior.
+A good dog trainer will spend time ensuring you have a better understanding of why your puppy behaves the way it does, and what you can do to change any unwanted behaviors.

-Training shouldn't stop after puppy classes end.
-Throughout the puppy training course, your trainer will get to know you and your dog fairly well.
-By the end of class, the trainer can help you decide what your dog can work on next.
+Additionally, by the end of class, the trainer can help you decide what your dog can work on next if you're interested in going further.
 The trainer may recommend a next level training class or a specialized class to work on specifics.
-The trainer can also advise you about getting your dog involved in activities like dog sports, animal-assisted therapy, or even a "job" for your dog.
+They can also advise you about getting your dog involved in activities like dog sports, animal-assisted therapy, or even a "job" for your dog.